Best Ultra-High Performance Tires: Enjoy Safe and Comfortable High-Speed Driving

 These are typically summer tires and aren’t meant to be used in freezing temperatures.
 They feature an aggressive tread design that will not provide traction in snow, ice, or standing water.
 The internal construction of the tire has reinforcement to provide strength, improved dry road response, traction, and high-speed handling ability.

 This is another type of tire that isn’t designed for winter weather driving.
 Max level performance tires will give you a nice combination of dry road performance and wet road traction.
 You’ll also have more reasonable treadwear and a smoother ride compared to extreme performance tires.
 You’ll find innovative rubber compounds and computer-designed tread patterns with these tires.

 There are two types of ultra-high performance tires: summer and all-season.
 Performance summer tires aren’t meant for driving in freezing temperatures.
 The all-season tires provide traction in light snow.
-These tires are more low-profile than touring tires but still give you crisp responsiveness and decent traction.
+These are more low-profile tires than touring once, but still, give you crisp responsiveness and decent traction.

 High-performance tires also come in all-season and summer versions.
 The all-season version uses a different rubber compound that enables the tire to stay flexible and responsive when temperatures dip.
 These tires are lower-profile than touring tires but are not quite as sporty or performance-minded as ultra-high performance tires.
 You’ll find slightly more aggressive tread designs than touring tires.

 From its headquarters in Greenville, S.C., Michelin is one of the world leaders in tire manufacturing.
 Founded in 1891, the company has built a reputation for creating innovative and high-performing tires.
 The Michelin Pilot Sport All Season Performance Radial Tire will perform well in your car.